 How to Enable the Growth Mindset

 You have probably heard of the growth mindset.
 It’s the mindset that helps us embrace the inevitable hurdles we face.
 But the reality is that sometimes we don’t—it’s elusive when we’re struggling.
-Can we have a growth mindset especially when we most need to?
-How to enable the growth mindset?
-There is an excess of advice to be joyful, but inevitably we must also face the struggles that come with difficult learning, creative challenges, or starting something new.
+Can we really have a growth mindset especially when we most need to?
+How do we enable this growth mindset?
+There is an excess of advice to be joyful, but we must also face the struggles that come with difficult learning, creative challenges, or starting something new.
 There’s also financial, relationships or health issues on top of it all.
 To develop the skills that you want, you know it will require a lot of practice.
 Building new skills is challenging.
 Furthermore, can we expect to be joyful without a struggle?
 Of course you shouldn’t want to do something that you dislike overall, but setbacks are part of what makes life interesting and worthwhile.

 Carol Dweck, author of Mindset: The New Psychology of Success, introduced us to two intriguing concepts: the growth mindset and the fixed mindset.
 She argues that people with a growth mindset believe that they can cultivate skills through effort, while people with a fixed mindset tend to evaluate themselves more permanently based on results.
 It’s intriguing because we root for the underdog.
 We admire people who persist in overcoming a challenge when things get difficult, and we love hearing stories and watching movies where our heroes struggle their way to a better outcome.
 And yet in practice, our culture seems to prefer effortless results, innate talent, and perfection.